What to Expect

 The end of your marriage and the beginning of the divorce process can be a scary and confusing time.
 Spouses contemplating separation may wonder how they should proceed.
 Often, it can help to meet with a lawyer who can provide you with information regarding your situation.
-Here is what to expect at an initial consultation with your lawyer:

 - Contact information for both you and your spouse

 - The existence of any previous spouses and the name of these spouses

 - The existence of any orders/agreements with respect to your matter

 - The occupation and income of both you and your spouse

 - The date of prior divorces/divorce certificates

 - The names and birthdates of any children from the current or prior relationships or any other dependents

 - The existence of any marriage/cohabitation contracts (oral or written)

 - The approximate value of the matrimonial home, the names on title, and any debts secured against the home/encumbrances (mortgages, liens, etc.) on the home